-2.1.2 Method of Submittal
+Method of Submittal

-Regardless of the method of submitting the proposal - United States Postal Service (USPS), United Parcel Service, Federal Express or any other delivery service - the proposal must be received in the agency's PCAS Division Office before 2:00 P.M.
+Regardless of the method of submitting the proposal-United States Postal Service (USPS), United Parcel Service, Federal Express or any other delivery service-the proposal must be received in the agency's PCAS Division Office before 2:00 P.M.
 (Central Time) on or before the closing date in order to be considered.

-Note: TEA will not accept a USPS postmark and/or round validation stamp, mail receipt with the date of mailing stamped by the USPS, a dated shipping label, invoice or receipt from a commercial carrier, or any other documentation as proof of receipt of any proposal.
+Note: TEA WILL NOT accept a USPS postmark and/or round validation stamp, mail receipt with the date of mailing stamped by the USPS, a dated shipping label, invoice or receipt from a commercial carrier, or any other documentation as proof of receipt of any proposal.
 Proposers are advised that TEA assumes no responsibility, due to any circumstances, for the receipt of a proposal after the deadline time and date established in this RFP.

-2.1.3 Proposal Delivery
+2.1.2 Proposal Delivery

 TEA is open Monday through Friday, 8:00 A.M. to 5:00 P.M., excluding holidays.
-The PCAS Office is located on the 2nd floor of the William B. Travis Building, at 17th St. and N. Congress, two blocks north of the Capitol) in Austin, Texas.
+Proposals will not be considered if received in PCAS Office after 2:00 P.M.
+(Central Time) on the closing date.
+The PCAS Office is located on the 2nd floor of the William B. Travis Bldg., 1701 N. Congress (at 17th St. and N. Congress, two blocks north of the Capitol) in Rm.
+2-125, Austin, TX 78701-1494.
 Please note that all TEA visitors must register with the TEA Receptionist Desk and receive a visitors badge to visit any area of the agency.
 In addition, all visitors must be escorted by a TEA employee to the respective area.
 Be sure to incorporate time for parking and the reception desk when delivering proposals in person.
 The mailing address is:

-Purchasing, Contracts and Agency Services Division Room 2-125 Texas Education Agency William B. Travis Building 1701 North Congress Avenue Austin, Texas 78701-1494
+Purchasing, Contracts, and Agency Services Division, Room 2-125

+Texas Education Agency

+William B. Travis Building

+1701 North Congress Avenue

+Austin, Texas 78701-1494

-2.1.4 Number of Proposal Copies
+2.1.3 Number of Copies of Proposal

-Two (2) flash drives, one (1) original hardcopy and five (5) hardcopies of the proposal response must be submitted.
+Nine (9) copies of the proposal must be submitted: one (1) original signature in blue ink and eight (8) copies, and one (1) CD or USB electronic copy in Microsoft Office Word format.
 The required number of copies of the proposal must be received in the TEA PCAS Division Office before 2:00 P.M. on the established deadline date.
 Failure to meet this condition shall result in disqualification of the proposal and the proposal shall receive no further consideration.
 Photocopying is not available at TEA.